GCT Jazz Club presents

 Rescheduled from Thursday 19 March 2020.

 Leeds College of Music graduates and rising stars Abbie Finn (drums) and Harry Keeble (tenor sax) feature in this trio with veteran bassist Paul Grainger.
-They will be playing a mix of straight-ahead jazz by great artists such as Wayne Shorter, Art Blakey and Dexter Gordon, plus a few originals.
+They will be playing a mix of straight-ahead jazz by great artists such as Wayne Shorter, Art Blakey and Dexter Gordon, plus music from their upcoming and very first album Northern Perspective.
 The trio has played throughout the North East including Middlesbrough Town Hall and at DJAZZ 2019, where a stellar review in the Northern Echo by Russell Corbett marked the show a masterclass in straight ahead jazz.

 "This is as good as it gets."
 Lance Liddle, BebopSpokenHere.